Fortunately less seen nowadays, vehicle fuel savers do not work. This article explains why.

 ‘The great enemy of the truth is very often not the lie – deliberate, contrived and dishonest – but the myth – persistent, persuasive and unrealistic.’

 My books and articles carry no advertising or promotion (other than for my books).
-These are all-new Caravan & Motorhome Book, Camper Trailer Book, Caravan & Motorhome Electrics.
-Solar That Really Works is for cabins and RVs.
+These are Caravan & Motorhome Book, Camper Trailer Book, Caravan & Motorhome Electrics.
+My Solar That Really Works is for cabins and RVs.
 Solar Success is for home and property systems.
 Bio.